larrydodson/Bike_Sharing/README.md

 ## Overview

-  In support of Kate, to build a business presentation that supports a project to establish a bike share enterprise in Des Moines, IA.
-Source data and overall business model to emulate and to borrow information is from "NYC Citi Bike", already an operation in New York city.
+  The project is in support of Kate, to build a business presentation that supports establishing a bike share enterprise in Des Moines, IA.
+The source data on rides, customers and locations is from "NYC Citi Bike", already an operation in New York city.

    ### Purpose
-   To prepare a business proposal that will use data-based dashboards and a data-analysis story to support establishing a new business of bicycle rent/sharing business in Des Moines.
+   To prepare a visualization business proposal that will use data-based dashboards and a data-analysis story to support creation of a new company for bicycle sharing/renting in Des Moines.
 Data is from the "NYC Citi Bike" bike-share business for August 2019, used as the model, and data handling and presentation Dashboards and Story building are created using the "Tableau Public" web-based software tool.

    The deliverables are:
    - Deliverable 1: Change Trip Duration to a Datetime Format